 The Subashiri route is up to 2700 m nicely vegetated, shadowy and beautifully green.
 You’ll find much less tourism compared to the other three tracks, but this also makes it less accommodations.

 Even if Mt.
 Fuji can be seen as a point of interest for tourists, is not that easy to get there and organize an overnight stay, if you don’t speak Japanese.
-In my case a friend took over the whole speaking part, what saved in my opinion the whole trip from not happening.
+In my case a friend took over the whole speaking part, what saved the whole trip.

 Of course it’s also possible to get up for „only english speaking folks“, if you prepare some things wisely upfront and plan some extra time for the train & bus schedules.